lexingxie/cmLab/static/img/citation/fig_summary.md

+This is a detail page for one conferenece, go here for [an overview of citation patterns](/post/citation_vis).

 The half-wheel on the left is a snapshot of the top venues that cites and cited by this venue (details in Figure 4 below).
 The plots on the rest of this page roughly breaks down into four types.